epistrephein/rarbg/CONTRIBUTING.md

 Documentation is written as [YARD](https://yardoc.org/) docblocks in the Ruby code.
 This is rendered as self-hosted Web pages on [GitHub pages](https://epistrephein.github.io/rarbg/).
-Sources are stored in the repository under the `docs` folder and can be automatically generated and updated via `rake yard`.
+Sources are stored in the repository under the `docs/` directory and can be automatically generated and updated via `rake yard`.
 The completeness of the documentation is then measured via [Inch CI](https://inch-ci.org/github/epistrephein/rarbg).